bellomuhammadadeiza/canada_wto_profile/README.md

 - Canada should also advocate for a more transparent and standardized framework for WTO negotiations, ensuring that domestic support policies align with international trade rules while protecting critical sectors.

-## Data Collection Instructions for the Strategic Trade Profile
+## Data Collection Procedure for the Strategic Trade Profile

 #### Population Data
 - Total Population (current, in millions): https://databank.worldbank.org/source/world-development-indicators